welele08/docs/content/en/docs/Overview/repositories.md

 ```

-After issuing a `luet build`, the packages are present in the output build folder.
-The `create-repo` step is needed to generate a portable tree which is read by the clients, and a `repository.yaml` which contains the repository metadata.
+After issuing a `luet build`, the built packages are present in the output build directory.
+The `create-repo` step is needed to generate a portable tree, which is read by the clients, and a `repository.yaml` which contains the repository metadata.

-Note that the output of create-repo is *additive* so it integrates with the current build content.
+Note that the output of `create-repo` is *additive* so it integrates with the current build content.
 The repository is composed by the `build` output command and the `create-repo` metadata.

 ### Flags